novaframework/nova_chat/README.md

 # Nova chat

-Is a pubsub chat using websockets and [Nova](https://github.com/novaframework/nova) this is a first experimental what we can do with websockets and Nova.
+A pubsub chat demo using websockets and [Nova](https://github.com/novaframework/nova).

-nova pubsub will have everything in ets so if nova_pubsub crash and restart all users need to subscribe again and also start a new socket.
+In this implementation `nova_pubsub` stores all state in [ets](https://www.erlang.org/doc/man/ets.html), so if a crash occurs and restarts the application all users will need to re-subscribe and start new sockets again.

 ## API